EME basics

 The 2.5kHz bandwidth noise level is the typical reference – indeed the only reference.
 In this bandwidth, an SSB voice signal would need around 10dB signal-to-noise ratio to be intelligible.
 JT65 allows successful decoding at around 38dB below the 10dB receiver threshold (28dB below the noise floor) – a huge improvement in System Value.

-Q65, JT65B or other narrow band data modes now make QSOs via the moon possible between modestly constructed stations.
+Q65, JT65B or other narrow band data modes now make QSOs via the moon easily possible between modestly constructed stations.

 Getting to the truth